yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 ## Exit Paths

-There are two exit paths:
+The loop has three terminal cases:

-- **Converged:** apply the current relaxed iteration result to the atom local editors and log an info message when logging is enabled.
+- **All atoms frozen:** apply the previous state if the loop starts with no active atoms, or the current relaxed iteration result if the last update froze the remaining active atoms, then log an info message when logging is enabled.
+- **Parameter convergence:** apply the current relaxed iteration result when all three active-set squared percentile changes are below `kLocalFittingParameterChangeTolerance`, then log an info message when logging is enabled.
 - **Maximum iterations reached:** apply the best fixed-point candidate found so far and log a warning when logging is enabled.

 On non-terminal iterations, the relaxed estimation and result vectors become the previous state for the next loop iteration.
-If every atom becomes frozen, the current state is applied and the stage exits.

 ## Related Notes